RULES EVOOLEUM 2018

 3. Process of Selection and Assessment of the Samples.

 Once the deadline for receiving samples is completed, the competition’s organizers will proceed to deliver one bottle of each oil with its reference number to a licensed notary.
-The other two samples will remain in the care of the organizers; one will be used for the comparative test, if selected, and the other to determine the Global Quality Index in case of a tie.
+The other three samples will remain in the care of the organizers; one will be used for the comparative test, if selected, and the other to determine the Global Quality Index in case of a tie.

 The notary will remove the label with the assigned reference number and identify each bottle with a secret code, which will then be returned to the organization.
 The connection between the samples and the secret codes will be kept by the licensed notary and will not be known by any member of the organizing committee.